pilif0/basilisk/Language.md

 where _expression-n_ is an expression with precedence level _n_ or lower and all binary operators are right associative.

+Note that the modulo operation (`%`) results in a value with the same sign as the dividend (left-hand side).

 # Standard Library
 There is a standard library of functions that are accessible from basilisk.